Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Introduction

 \section{Introduction}

 Lorentz symmetry certainly represents one of the fundamental pillars underpinning modern theoretical physics.
 In recent decades, however, the quest to explain some of the most puzzling enigmas in our understanding of nature has led to the development of entire research lines focusing on Lorentz-violating (LV) models.
-These models were often embedded within more fundamental theories, such as String Theory and Quantum Gravity\cite{collins2004lorentz,PhysRevD.39.683,PhysRevD.69.105009,mavromatos2007lorentz,carroll2001noncommutative}, from which the violation of Lorentz symmetry at low energies emerged as an effective feature. \\ It is in this context that, back in 2006, Cohen and Glashow presented a new mechanism to produce neutrino masses through Lorentz violation, which they named “Very Special Relativity” (VSR) \cite{vsr1,vsr2}.
-Since then, the implications of the LV landscape of VSR have been extensively studied in different areas: Starting from the more theoretical consequences, such as the massiveness of photons \cite{PhysRevD.100.055029} and gravitons \cite{grav3,Santoni:2023uko}, to phenomenological ones, like corrections to scattering processes and anomalies \cite{Bufalo:2019kea,PhysRevD.103.075011,Bufalo:2020znk}, to the gyromagnetic factor of fermions~\cite{Koch:2022jcd} or finite-temperature effects~\cite{PhysRevD.100.065024}.
-Within these physical scenarios, calculations have been performed in the framework of inertial systems, thus automatically excluding the possibility of accelerating observers or the effects coming from external gravitational backgrounds.
-Instead, such results have been extensively explored in other LV approaches, especially within Standard Model Extensions (SME) \cite{Colladay:1998fq,PhysRevD.63.065008,lehnert2004dirac}.
+The latter were often embedded within more fundamental paradigms, such as String Theory and Quantum Gravity\cite{collins2004lorentz,PhysRevD.39.683,PhysRevD.69.105009,mavromatos2007lorentz,carroll2001noncommutative}, from which the violation of Lorentz symmetry emerged at low energies as an effective feature. \\ In this context, back in 2006, Cohen and Glashow presented a new mechanism to produce neutrino masses through Lorentz violation, which they called “Very Special Relativity” (VSR) \cite{vsr1,vsr2}.
+Since then, the implications of the VSR landscape have been extensively studied in different areas: Starting from the theoretical ones, such as the massiveness of photons \cite{PhysRevD.100.055029} and gravitons \cite{grav3,Santoni:2023uko,Bonilla:2025mrt}, to the more phenomenological ones, like corrections to scattering processes and anomalies \cite{Bufalo:2019kea,PhysRevD.103.075011,Bufalo:2020znk}, to the gyromagnetic factor of fermions~\cite{Koch:2022jcd} or to finite-temperature computations~\cite{PhysRevD.100.065024}.
+Within all these physical settings, calculations have been performed from the perspective of inertial systems, automatically excluding the possibility of accelerating observers or the effects coming from external gravitational backgrounds.
+Instead, these scenarios have been extensively explored using other LV approaches, especially within the Standard Model Extension (SME) \cite{Colladay:1998fq,PhysRevD.63.065008,lehnert2004dirac}.
 In fact, constraints on several SME parameters have already been obtained from tabletop experiments involving gravity, such as neutron interferometry observations and spectroscopy \cite{Kostelecky:2021tdf,kostelecky2011data,Ivanov:2019ouz,Ivanov:2021bvk} However, the nature of the SME is fundamentally different from that of VSR in the sense that it only accounts for local corrections in the field Lagrangians.
-On the other hand, VSR contributions are inherently non-local and, for that reason, they transcend the boundaries of SME formulations. \\ Therefore, the main objective of this paper is to partially bridge the phenomenological gap present between VSR and SME in the area of gravitational experiments with fermions.
-In particular, we want to focus on spectroscopy experiments with ultracold neutrons (UCNs)~\cite{ignatovich1986physics} which have a high sensitivity due to long observation times~\cite{Abele:2008zz}.
-This is used within experiments like \emph{q}\textsc{Bounce} \cite{Abele:2008zz,abele2011qbounce,jenke2009q,Abele:2012dn}, such neutrons are used to investigate the quantized energy levels induced by the Earth's gravitational field when trapping UCNs with a reflecting floor.
-The theoretical framework used to derive predictions consistent with the observations is based on the Schrödinger equation combined with a Newtonian linear potential
+Indeed, VSR contributions are inherently non-local and, for that reason, they often transcend the boundaries of SME formulations. \\ Therefore, the main objective of this paper is to partially bridge the phenomenological gap between VSR and the domain of tabletop gravitational experiments.
+In particular, we focus on gravitational spectroscopy with ultracold neutrons (UCNs)~\cite{ignatovich1986physics}.
+This technique can generally reach very high sensitivities and is used in experiments like \emph{q}\textsc{Bounce} \cite{Abele:2008zz,abele2011qbounce,jenke2009q,Abele:2012dn} to investigate the quantized energy levels induced by the Earth's gravitational field when trapping UCNs with a reflecting floor.
+Under these circumstances, the simplest theoretical framework used to derive observationally-consistent predictions is based on the Schrödinger equation combined with a linear Newtonian potential

 where the Hamiltonian is